KCodeYT/HeadsDatabase/README.md

 This project is an additional plugin for the Heads plugin.
 (Which can be found [here](https://github.com/KCodeYT/Heads/))
-This plugin adds a database to the Heads plugin so you can access more heads.
+This plugin adds a database to the Heads plugin, so you can access more heads.

 How can I download this plugin?
 ------------------------------